Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-CB9bSigNYH8,3720.651227,3739.395108.md

 ### Transcript

-> what was my first day at coffee stain like don't really remember per se I mean it's just mostly a lot of like played the game get familiar with it meet a whole bunch of new people it was nice it
+> what was my first day at coffee stain like don't really remember per se I mean it's just mostly a lot of like played the game get familiar with it meet a whole bunch of new people it was nice it was just a wreck or old first day here